 One of the highlights of Proba-3 is the participation of the Spanish industry, which has played a fundamental role in every step of the development of the mission.
 The Ministry of Science, Innovation and Universities has been key in providing funds to allow companies such as SENER, Airbus Defense & Space Spain, GMV y Deimos participate actively.

-In addition, Proba-3 It represents a model of international collaboration between more than 16 countries and nearly 40 companies, reflecting the ability of European and, especially, Spanish teams to lead cutting-edge projects in space.
+Furthermore, Proba-3 It represents a model of international collaboration between more than 16 countries and nearly 40 companies, reflecting the ability of European and, especially, Spanish teams to lead cutting-edge projects in space.
+For a deeper understanding of the mission, see also The constellations visible in autumn in the northern hemisphere.

 A future full of possibilities